Pure extension of the theta divisor over the moduli space of abelian varieties: Abelian schemes with theta divisor

 \subsection{Moret-Bailly models and the key formula}

 We make a slight variation of the material in~\cite[Section~4.3]{bost_duke}.
 Assume we are given a discrete valuation ring $R$ with fraction field $F$, an abelian variety $A$ over $F$, and a rigidified, symmetric, ample line bundle $L$ on $A$ defining a principal polarisation.
 We denote by $K( L^{\otimes 2})$ the kernel of the polarisation $\lambda_{L^{\otimes 2}} \colon A \to A^\vee$ associated to $L^{\otimes 2}$.
-Write $S = \Spec R$. \begin{definition} A \emph{Moret-Bailly model} of $(A, L)$ consists of a semi-abelian group scheme $f \colon \aa \to S$ of $A$ together with a cubical symmetric relatively ample line bundle $\ca L_{\ca A}$ on $\aa$ extending $ L$, such that the group scheme $K(L^{\otimes 2})$ extends as a finite flat subgroup scheme of $\aa$ over~$S$. \end{definition} A Moret-Bailly model of $(A,L)$ exists after a finite base change of $R$.
+Write $S = \Spec R$. \begin{definition} A \emph{Moret-Bailly model} of $(A, L)$ consists of a smooth group-scheme model $f \colon \aa \to S$ of $A$ whose fibrewise connected component of identity is semiabelian, together with a cubical symmetric relatively ample line bundle $\ca L_{\ca A}$ on $\aa$ extending $ L$, such that the group scheme $K(L^{\otimes 2})$ extends as a finite flat subgroup scheme of $\aa$ over~$S$. \end{definition} A Moret-Bailly model of $(A,L)$ exists after a finite base change of $R$.
 See for instance \cite[Theorem~4.10(i)]{bost_duke} and its proof.